erkal/how-physics-engines-work/README.md

 ## Animations that simulate Physics in small time steps

-Lets talk about this on the moving ball example.
+Let's talk about this on the moving ball example.

 1. Moving ball example, this time with physics
 2. Controlling the ball with keyboard (acceleration!)